-Meaty MondayCannibal Appreciation Day is an irregularly held..
+Meaty MondayCannibal Appreciation Day is an irregularly held...
 Festival?
 Celebration?
 Horror show masquerading as a culinary experiment?
-It is hosted by the Cannibal Club, a exclusive and secretive organization of what is surely well-adjusted individuals, every now and then.
+It is hosted by the Cannibal Club, an exclusive and secretive organization of what is surely well-adjusted individuals.
 They're never particularly specific, but throw the party every time the whim grabs them.
 Usually, this amounts to once every few years, with the longest time between them being a full decade.
-The shortest was one year of horror where there were five separate Appreciation Days
+The shortest was one year of horror, where there were five separate Appreciation Days.

 It is only hosted on a Monday, and continued through the day and night as a full celebration of food.
-Every meal of the day gets its own event in what is a packed schedule of eating, from breakfast to secondbreakfast, elevensis and evening tea.
+Every meal of the day gets its own event in a packed schedule of eating, from breakfast to second breakfast, elevensies, and evening tea.
 While the meat is the star of the show, no expense is spared in making sure every meal is a journey of fantastic flavors.
 It is still human flesh, though.

 Uh oh...The venue varies, but usually some conference hall who values the money more than human decency, with a few memorable events being held on boats or even on an airplane as it traveled around the world.

-Vat-Grown MeatMost meat in the Megacorpolis cusine come from laboratories rather than a living being.
-Chunks of flesh are grown and culvated in laboratory-factories, cut and treated, then sold off to anyone who wants a slice.
-Though people were initially squeamish about eating something grown in a test-tube (more so than hacking some animal to death and devouring them, for whatever reason), the benefits soon outweighted any concerns people had.
+Vat-Grown MeatMost meats in the Megacorpolis cuisine come from laboratories rather than a living being.
+Chunks of flesh are grown and cultivated in laboratory-factories, cut and treated, then sold off to anyone who wants a slice.
+Though people were initially squeamish about eating something grown in a test-tube (more so than hacking some animal to death, for whatever reason), the benefits soon outweighed any concerns people had.
 Through these vast nutrient vats, any cut of meat could be cheaply replicated, any sort of flavor profile imparted.

 Meat from an actual dead animal is still around, but it's expensive and rare.
 Only the wealthy eat it, who are somehow unconcerned about other things dying for their benefit.